deathworlders/online/content/books/deathworlders/chapter-60-the-calm-and-the-storm.md

 “I learned a word.
 High-pear-bole-ee?
 But yes, be careful with gods,” she cautioned Nofl.
 “Always best to be careful.”

 “...Fine, fine.”
 Nofl said, clearly deciding that discretion was the better part of avoiding awkwardness.
 “Fearsome, then.
-Aggressive, almost *psychotic.* Honestly, half of the worst diseases that Humans have are caused their own immune systems getting too excited and figuratively smashing up the place.”
+Aggressive, almost *psychotic.* Honestly, half of the worst diseases that Humans have are caused by their own immune systems getting too excited and figuratively smashing up the place.”

 “Ah, yes.
 I know that problem well.”
 The Singer shot a toothy, teasing grin at her favorite boy, and Vemik’s tail lashed in the Ten’Gewek equivalent of awkwardly clearing his throat.